featured image

 Can you claim VAT for subsistence costs?

-You can claim VAT on subsistence costs paid to employees, but only when certain criteria are met based on the employee’s location, or how these costs are treated in your business.
+VAT can be reclaimed on subsistence costs paid to employees, but only when certain criteria are met including employee’s location, and how these costs are treated by the business.

 How VAT works for subsistence costs

-In a business context, subsistence expenses are expenses incurred by an employee for food, drink, and accommodation away from the normal place of work.
-VAT can be reclaimed on subsistence expenses if the business pays the actual cost of the expense.
+In a business context, subsistence expenses are costs incurred by an employee on food, drink, and accommodation away from the normal place of work.
+VAT can be reclaimed on subsistence expenses if the business pays the actual cost of the expense subject to the normal rules for reclaiming input tax.

 However, there are cases where a business can reclaim VAT on subsistence costs for someone other than an employee, or for accommodation near the normal place of work.
 For instance, HMRC provides an example of hotel accommodation near the workplace given to a business director when a rail strike would prevent the director from getting to work.